andrew henderson menu

 That means that you must file and pay taxes on everything you earn, no matter where you earn it or where you live.

 So, as a US citizen, no matter where you live in the world, you have to pay income tax.
-Whether you have a job, a business, or you’re self-employed, you’re going to be limited to making about $100,000 a year tax-free.
+Whether you have a job, a business, or you’re self-employed, you’re going to be limited to making US$130,000 a year tax-free.
 And if you’re a trader or have some passive income, then you won’t have any tax relief at all.

 Report All Foreign Accounts

-As a US citizen, you must report all foreign bank accounts and other foreign financial accounts, as well as corporations, foundations, and trusts.
+As a US citizen, you must report all foreign bank accounts and other foreign financial accounts, as well as corporations, foundations and trusts.

-No Business With OFAC Countries/Citizens
+No Business with OFAC Countries/Citizens

-US Citizens are forbidden from doing business with countries and individuals on the OFAC list.
-The Office of Foreign Asset Control (OFAC) is responsible for banning any business interaction between US citizens and governments or individuals from Iran, North Korea, Russia, Syria, and Cuba.
+The OFAC is responsible for banning any business interaction between US citizens and governments or individuals from Iran, North Korea, Russia, Syria, Venezuela and Cuba.

-Anything in those countries is off-limits.
-For example, if you do business in a country like Georgia, that is not that far from Iran.
 You could be invited to participate in deals with Iranians.
 But, because of OFAC, US citizens can’t do business with Iranians.
 There is also a list of specific individuals from various different countries on the OFAC list.

 There are also people on the list from places like Myanmar and even companies that US citizens are forbidden from doing business with.

-You may never come in contact with any of these individuals sitting at home doing business in the US, but the more you globalize your life and your business, the more you will realize that Iranians are just regular individuals living in another part of the world, and you can lose out on deals because of this rule.
-Even non-US companies can lose out, as we saw with the ZTE debacle.
-ZTE dealt with Iran and other sanctioned countries, and the US government cut them out of the market.
+You may never come in contact with any of these individuals sitting at home doing business in the US, but the more you globalise your life and your business, the more you will realise that Iranians are just regular individuals living in another part of the world, and you can lose out on deals because of this rule.

 No Bribing of Foreign Officials

-Those who do business in frontier and emerging market economies understand that “bribery” is the only way to get things done.
-It is a standard business practice.
-Because of FCPA limitations, US citizens and companies are at a disadvantage.
+Those who do business in frontier and emerging market economies understand that ‘bribery’ is the only way to get things done.
+It’s a standard business practice.

 Just look at the Wall Street Journal, and you’ll quickly find reports of one company or another being investigated for FCPA violations.
 They may have to pay hundreds of millions of dollars if found in violation.
-This is American imperialism at its worst, saying, “You have to live up to the US government standards even when you’re doing business overseas.”

 These morals are often applied out of context and without regard to local business culture.